 2,636: Postdoctoral Fellows

-Postdoctoral Fellow is a temporary advanced scholarly appointment of at least 50%.
+Postdoctoral Fellow is an advanced scholarly appointment of at least 50%.
 It is a specialized education and training position in research or scholarship under the direction of a faculty sponsor(s) for the postdoctoral fellow's continuing education and professional growth.
 The postdoctoral fellow is not precluded from applying for any grant, contract, or postdoctoral training grants or nationally competitive postdoctoral fellowships permitted under guidelines of the university research office.
-The appointment serves to advance the competence of a person who has recently completed higher professional training marked by a doctoral degree; recently completed means within the past five years.
+The appointment serves to advance the competence of a person who has completed higher professional training marked by a doctoral degree, within the past five years.
 Those persons excluded from postdoctoral status are registered, full-time students, candidates for a degree, visiting scholars who are not at the University for the purpose of receiving further training, or anyone who does not meet the above definition per Board of Regents Handbook Title 4, Chapter 7, Section 5.

-The following policies apply to the hiring and appointment of postdoctoral fellows:
+The following policies apply to the hiring and appointment of all postdoctoral fellows:

-- If the appointee is not a U.S. Citizen, it is the department's responsibility to document the appointee's eligibility to work as a postdoctoral fellow in the United States in accordance with the Bureau of Citizenship and Immigration Services (BCIS) rules, prior to the desired start date of employment.
+4. If the appointee is not a U.S. Citizen, it is the department's responsibility to document the appointee's eligibility to work as a postdoctoral fellow in the United State in accordance with the Bureau of Citizenship and Immigration Services (BCIS) rules, prior to the desired start date of employment.

-- Hiring salaries are negotiated between the postdoctoral fellow and the faculty sponsor from whom the individual receives advanced training, and is subject to approval by the department chair, dean and Executive Vice President & Provost or designee in accordance with the university's postdoctoral salary policy.
+3. Hiring salaries are negotiated between the postdoctoral fellow and the faculty sponsor from whom the individual receives advanced training, and is subject to approval by the department chair, dean, and Executive Vice President & Provost or designee in accordance with the university's postdoctoral salary policy.

-- Appointments are recommended through appropriate administrative channels.
-The Office of Human Resources is responsible for monitoring all appointments to ensure they are in compliance with the policies established for postdoctoral fellows.
+5. Appointments are recommended through appropriate administrative channels.
+The Office of Human Resources will be responsible for monitoring all appointments to ensure they are in compliance with the policies established for postdoctoral fellows.
 Terms of appointments usually issued annually for the fiscal year; however, shorter appointment terms may be offered.

 Postdoctoral Fellow Salary Policy:

-- Salary levels - The salary range for a postdoctoral fellow is at or above the base salary level for graduate assistants and below the salary level of assistant professors in the discipline.
-The minimum salary level for a postdoctoral fellow at the University is equal to the minimum level set for graduate assistantships, prorated for FTE.
-The maximum salary level for a postdoctoral fellow is equal to the minimum level of "A" contract assistant professors in the discipline in the NSHE salary schedule.
-An exception to this salary maximum is allowed in situations where the granting agency funding the postdoctoral fellow provides a salary schedule that specifies a higher allowable maximum salary.
+1. Salary levels - The salary range for a postdoctoral fellow is at or above the base salary level for graduate assistants and below the salary level of assistant professors in the discipline.
+The minimum and maximum salary range for a postdoctoral fellow shall be set by the Vice Provost, Graduate Education and Dean of the Graduate School.
+The minimum and maximum of the ranges will be posted on the Human Resources website.
+The maximum salary level for a postdoctoral fellow is equal to the minimum level of "A" contract Rank II faculty in the appropriate discipline.
+An exception to this salary maximum may be considered in extenuating situations where the granting agency funding the postdoctoral fellow provides a salary schedule that specifies a higher allowable maximum salary.